What Is Modified Bitumen Roofing A Complete Guide

 Budgeting for a Modified Bitumen System

-When you're pricing out a new modified bitumen roof, you're looking at a cost between $8 to $15 per square foot on average.
-That price isn't just for the rolls of material; it covers the entire system—insulation, base sheets, the final cap sheet, and all the critical flashing work.
+Pricing a new mod-bit roof, you're generally in the $8 to $15 per square foot range.
+That's not just the rolls of material, either.
+It's the whole system — insulation, base sheets, the cap sheet, and all the flashing work that actually keeps water out.

-• Existing Roof Condition: A complete tear-off of the old roof, especially if the underlying deck needs repairs, will cost more than simply re-roofing over a clean, stable surface.
+- Existing Roof Condition: Tearing the old roof off — especially if the deck needs repairs once it's exposed — costs more than laying new material over a clean, solid surface.

-• Installation Method: Torch-down applications often have different labor and insurance costs compared to safer, more modern cold-applied or self-adhered systems.
+- Installation Method: Torch-down carries different labor and insurance costs than the safer cold-applied or peel-and-stick systems.

 The only way to get a truly reliable budget is to get a detailed, line-item estimate from a reputable local contractor.
 It eliminates surprises and ensures you know exactly where every dollar is going, from materials and labor to cleanup.